pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 will be an infinite recursion).
 If the event fails to write, then the application sequence will have a dangling reference, which followers will have to cope with.

+Alternatively, if the database supports transactions across different tables (not Cassandra), the big array assignment and the event record insert can be done in the same transaction, so they both appear or neither does.
+This will help to avoid some complexity for followers.
+The library currently doesn't have any code that writes to both in the same transaction.

 Todo: Code example of policy that places application domain events in a big array.

-Commands that fail to write to the aggregate's sequence (due to an operation error or concurrency error) after the event has been logged in the application log should probably raise an exception, so that the command is seen to have failed and so may be retried.
-This leaves an item in the notification log, but not a domain event in the aggregate stream (a dangling reference, that may be satisfied later).
+If the big array item is not assigned in the same separate transaction as the event record is inserted, commands that fail to insert the event record after the event has been assigned to the big array (due to an operation error or a concurrency error) should probably raise an exception, so that the command is seen to have failed and so may be retried.
+An event would then be in the application sequence but not in the aggregate sequence, which is effectively a dangling reference, one that may or may not be satisfied later.
-If the command failed due to an operational error, the same event maybe published again, and so it would appear twice in the application log.
-And so, whilst events in the application log that aren't in the aggregate sequence can perhaps be ignored by consumers of the application log, care should be taken by followers to deduplicate events.
+If the event record insert failed due to an operational error, and the command is retried, a new event at the same position in the same sequence may be published, and so it would appear twice in the application sequence.
+And so, whilst dangling references in the application log can perhaps be filtered out by followers after a delay, care should be taken by followers to deduplicate events.

+It may also happen that an item fails to be assigned to the big array.
+In this case, an ID that was issued by an integer sequence generator would be lost.
+The result would be a gap, that would need to be negotiated by followers.

 If writing the event to its aggregate sequence is successful, then it is possible to push a notification about the event to a message queue.
 Failing